hmrc/ctc-traders-example-java-client/README.md

 ## The Example Application

-This code runs Srping Boot with an Apache Wicket UI framework.
+This code runs Spring Boot with an Apache Wicket UI framework.
 It is configured to run using the HMRC Sandbox environment.

 ### HTTPS setup
 The sign-in flow requires a secure https URL to redirect to after a successful (or failed) login attempt.
 The Java application listens on http port 8080 by default so the easiest way to provide https is to add a reverse proxy.
 It's beyond this readme to go through all the steps to configure a reverse proxy but basically you'll need to create an SSL certificate and configure routing on your chosen proxy.